ivanyordanovgt/brawl-stars-bot/README.md

 ### Only 1920x1080 screen settings!
 Make sure you are 1920x1080 in windows display settings.

+### Only LDPLayer!
+Support for BlueStacks will be added in the following 2-3 days.

 ### Bot currently only works on the "ranged" playstyle
 Which means it will be only able to play these brawlers:
 ```py